 Campo de’ Fiori

-When you think of Piazza Navona as a bright, somewhat posh and accessible square, then Campo de’Fiori is her gritty, seedy, down to earth neighbour.
+When you think of Piazza Navona as a bright, somewhat posh and accessible square, then Campo de’Fiori is her gritty, seedy, down to earth neighbor.
 Located close to the Piazza Navona, the Campo de’ Fiori is a square for the locals, although tourists flock to it for the ‘real Roman’ experience.

 Each day, you’ll find a market for food and produce at the Campo de’Fiori.
 But it seems the favorite thing for locals to shop for is the latest gossip.
 The rectangular square was once a bare patch of land with wildflowers growing freely (field of flowers), now the gossip grows abundantly.